Ishti Kutum: Plot

 Later on, Baha travels abroad for higher studies.
 Kamalika is pregnant with Dhruba's child but hides this from him.
 She meets Bikram who falls in love with her and wants to marry her.
 Meanwhile, Archi discovers that Bikram is his cousin brother.
 Kamalika finally decides to marry Bikram and gives birth to a son, Aasmaan.
 Rusha steals the baby who is rescued and returned to Kamalika by Bikram and Archi.
 After a long time, Baha returns in a new look.

 Baha unintentionally causes Archi's sister Nilu to miscarry.
 Archi threatens to divorce Baha.
 Kamalika sees Baha and her colleague on the street and informs Archi suspecting Baha is having an affair.
 An angry Baha threatens Kamalika with filing a case if she interferes between her and Archi.
 Archi reminds her of Kamalika's sacrifices that Archi would have been in jail and Baha would have had no life if Kamalika did not show mercy on them while divorcing Archi.
 Archi started moving away from Baha because of her behaviour and considered her a nuisance.
 Kamalika is diagnosed with cancer.
 She goes to Palashboni and donates her money to build a hospital there.
 She dies in Archi's arms on her birthday and leaves her child in his care.
 Baha realizes no matter how much she tries Archi will never forget his first love Kamalika and leaves finally.
 Elsewhere, Mithai later marries Dibakar.

-5 years later

-Baha and Archi meet at a function and Archi talks about Kamalika's son who wants to see Baha.
-Baha decides to stay with him happily again and the serial ends.